 Va.
-General Assembly wrestles with race, ideology after Republican is rejected from Black caucus
+General Assembly wrestles with race, ideology after Republican is rejected from Black Caucus

 She said she had no objections to like-minded Black legislators forming their own caucus, but she objects to what she sees as a “truth-in-labeling” issue.

 “People join groups because they believe certain things.
 There’s not a problem with that,” she said.
-“This is not about race … If it were, the Black guy would have gotten in … Clearly it is about politics.
+“This is not about race. … If it were, the Black guy would have gotten in. … Clearly it is about politics.
 It is better for them to call themselves the Democratic Caucus.
 If a Black person isn’t Black enough to get into the Black Caucus, then pray tell, who can get into the Black Caucus?”

 Earle-Sears sees some good in the attention being paid to Cordoza’s rejection.
 “What it shows then is that all Black people don’t think alike,” she said.
 “And that’s healthy.
 It’s healthy for us to have these discussions.
 White people don’t all think alike.
 Neither do Asians.
 Neither do Hispanics.
 Same here.”